kihyunee/GenoFaecium/README.md

 # 1. GenoFaecium
+GenoFaecium extracts epidemiologically important information from Enterococcus faecalis genome assembly.

-Genomic analysis framework for Enterococcus faecium clinical isolates.
+It is aimed to serve as a convenient tool & genomic analysis framework for Enterococcus faecium clinical isolates.

 # 2. Installation